Luke5080/network-management/README.md

 IsAlive is my first attempt to create a network management automation script with Python.
 This is not intended to be used in production environments, and is purely for experimental purposes, as I wanted to try a full-scale network management automation script using Python.
 I am still relatively new to Python, so I would love for constructive criticiscm regarding my code, the way I have written it, the logic I implemented or if there are better approaches/methods to some of the objectives that I intend to meet with this script.

 ## How to use
 **This script can only be run through a Linux terminal.
-I am currently working on a way to be make it run through Windows CMD or PS.**
+I am currently working on a way to make it run through Windows CMD or PS.**
 **This script also only works with devices using Cisco IOS.
 Future project plans may include expanding the capabilites of the script which use other networking OS's.**

 After cloning the repository, it is necessary to download the appropiate package requirements to be able to run the script to run.
 This can be done using `pipreqs`.